modJordan/pizzaParlor/README.md

 _{If you run into any issues or have questions, ideas or concerns, please email me at mod.jordan@icloud.com.}_

 **License:** Apache License 2.0; July 16th, 2023

+# Tests

+Describe: selectSize()

+Test: "It will create an object with the selected size from the radio input."
+Code:
+let orderOne = selectSize()
+selectSize;
+Expected output: